-- “Marking George Town” – it’s 52 iron structures abundance throughout George Town, and were actually commissioned by the Penang tourism board to provide a fun pictorial anecdote about the history of the street it is located on, and is a rather fun way to learn a little bit about Penang’s heritage.
-As well was a “product” of 2013 years festival.
+- “Marking George Town” – it’s 52 iron structures abundance throughout George Town, and were actually commissioned by the Penang tourism board to provide a fun pictorial anecdote about the history of the street it is located on and is a rather fun way to learn a little bit about Penang’s heritage.
+As well was a “product” of the 2013 year festival.

-- 16 new murals “Urban exchange” made for 2014 year festival out of Georg Town.
+- 16 new murals “Urban exchange” made for the 2014 year festival out of Georg Town.

 - Others: There are many different street artworks besides those listed above, some by random artists and others commissioned by the local tenants.
-As well some of works made under project aims, other just originate by not known people (I could describe like “illegal” once) :).
+As well some of the works made under project aims, others just originate by not known people (I could describe like “illegal” once) :).

-What is my discoveries of street art in Penang?
+What are my discoveries of street art in Penang?

-Of course I saw and the famous murals but not all :).
-Unfortunately some of them already vanishing so you can pass by without seeing it.
-But if you see groups stopping somewhere – it can be a hint – that there are something to see :).
+Of course, I saw and the famous murals but not all :).
+Unfortunately, some of them already vanishing so you can pass by without seeing them.
+But if you see groups stopping somewhere – it can be a hint – that there is something to see :).
 So you need to hurry up if you want to see all murals from 2012.
-As well some of places even if market in the map – not so easy to find – you need to go inside the yards, go to people living places.
+As well some the places even if the market in the map – not so easy to find – you need to go inside the yards, go to people living places.

-- You can make street art tour by walking, renting a bicycle (rentals are easy to find, price ~15RM) or using local transport trishaw.
+- You can make a street art tour by walking, renting a bicycle (rentals are easy to find, price ~15RM), or using local transport trishaw.

-- Tour better to start in early morning, it’s not so hot and don’t forget to take with you water.
+- Tour better to start in the early morning, it’s not so hot and doesn’t forget to take with you water.

 - Be curious and go inside small streets, turn to yards and everywhere where your eyes will see – then you can discover more.